ppvk/wrenjs/README.md

 # wrenjs
-This is my attempt to use [emscripten](http://kripken.github.io/emscripten-site/) to port Bob Nystrom's [wren](http://munificent.github.io/wren/) language to Javacript.
+This is my attempt at using [emscripten](http://kripken.github.io/emscripten-site/) to transpile Bob Nystrom's [wren](http://munificent.github.io/wren/) language to Javascript.

-### If all you care about is the wren.js file, it's in the /out directory.

-If you want to make a fresh version, that is a bit more complicated.
-Basically emscripten needs to be installed and emcc needs to be on your PATH.
+## Build Instructions
+I develop on an Ubuntu box, so these directions are meant for that sort of system.

+You will need:
+- build-essential
+- cmake
+- python2.7
+- nodejs
+- java

+After these are installed, run

+    ./setup.sh

+That command will download the master branch of wren, get the latest portable emscripten setup and install it in the 'emscripten' directory.
+As your system will have to build emscripten from scratch, this process takes quite a while.

-Then run:
+Once finished, run:

     ./build.sh
-For more information look in 'build.sh'.
+This puts the emscripten tools on your PATH temporarily, moves the wrenjs specific c files into wren's src folder, and compiles the wren VM to Javascript.

 #API